-Fanny Bracco has also had the opportunity to give several recitals for young talents in Bretagne, Normandie and Lyon among others, where she was invited by associations such as Musique à Groix, le Moulin d’Andé, or PianoThé.
+She had the opportunity to give several recitals in Brittany, Normandy, and Lyon, among others, where she was invited by associations such as Musique à Groix, Le Moulin d’Andé, and PianoThé.

 In 2021, she was invited to perform as a “Young Talent” at the 6th Festival Romantique du Loir.
 The same year, she won second prize at the Leopold Bellan International Music Competition, leading to a recital performance at the Piano City Milano Festival in Italy.